agalindorcl/secws/lab200/lab200_network_encryption.md

 ## Requirements

-- Session open to **secdb** with user **oracle**
+- Session open to **secdb** as user **oracle**
-- session open to **dbclient** with user **oracle**
+- session open to **secdb** as user **dbclient**

 ## Introduction  ##

-**Network Encryption** is included with all editions since version 11gR2 so you can configure and start using it without any additional licensing.
+**Network Encryption** is included with all editions since version 11gR2 so you can configure and start using it without any additional license to address the problem of cyber-attacks and network hijacking.

-On Cloud environments is configured by default.
-In this chapter, we will address the problem of cyber-attacks and network hijacking and we learn how to configure it in an On Premise environment.
+For databases hosted in the Oracle Cloud, network encryption is configured by default.
+In this chapter, we will learn how to configure it in an On Premises environment.

 ## Step 1: Setting Minimum Client Authentication to version 12